Disturbing content

 In short:

-- Online spaces should be safe for everyone, but you may sometimes come across disturbing content that makes you uncomfortable.
+- Online spaces should be safe for everyone, but you may come across disturbing content that makes you uncomfortable.

 - Your actions could protect you and others from seeing the content again.

-Trigger warning: This page explicitly mentions illegal content, which includes sexual assault, murder and child abuse.
+Warning: This page explicitly mentions illegal content, which includes sexual assault, murder and child abuse.

 What is disturbing content?